-By signing up to the Inclusive Culture Pledge, you’ll benefit from a year of dedicated support on five key aspects of diversity and inclusion development.
+By signing up to the Inclusive Culture Pledge, you’ll benefit from a year of dedicated support on four key aspects of diversity and inclusion development.

 What is the Inclusive Culture Pledge?

 The Inclusive Culture Pledge is a public commitment to building a more inclusive workplace culture over a period of 12 months.
 EW Group clients who pledge to inclusive cultures will receive a year-long support package from us, backed up by our 28 years of expertise and experience as equality, diversity and inclusion consultants.

 This is an ideal opportunity to let everyone know that you’re working towards a truly inclusive workplace, where diverse talent is welcomed and valued.

 Creating a more inclusive culture at work – the businesses taking the lead

 Here are the 21 organisations who pledged to inclusive cultures in 2020:

 In 2020, we will build an inclusive culture by…embedding inclusive leadership principles into our management development programmes.

 In 2020, we will build an inclusive culture by committing to breaking down the barriers that block opportunities for different groups of people and to recognising, accommodating and appreciating people’s different backgrounds, experiences, knowledge and skills.
 We will do this through a continuous audit of our processes, by encouraging conversations even if they are uncomfortable and by challenging difficult situations.

 In 2020 we will continue to develop an inclusive culture by focusing on respect and inclusion as we continue to promote diversity and act inclusively.
 We are committed to influencing our business culture at every level; to engage, encourage, support and exemplify our core values and celebrate our differences.